Benyamin-creator/D-FB1/README.md

 # We execute with:

-# First, create your dictionary with
-any of the following options:
+# First, create your dictionary with any of the following options:

 #

 python WORDLISTER.py

 python Dragon.py

+# now run the tool with:

-# bash Cobra-Team.sh
+bash Cobra-Team.sh

 # CODED By: Benyamin-creator(RED-SOCIAL)